shreif633/rusty-sword/README.md

 - follows naming conventions based on exlixir phoenix
 - use entire rows to read
 - use small changesets to write

+## ECS Stages
+- first: read packets from clients
+- pre update: validate data, like checking if a skill is in cooldown
+- update: run your custom scripts here
+- post update: use this to bypass systems, like removing damage after its dealt but before its accounted
+- last: send packets to clients based on the updates that made throught the frame

 ## How to contribute
 - The master branch is only for stable and reviewed code